ice-lab/icestark/packages/icestark-module/README.md

 - rootElement: string | function | HTMLElement
 - entry: string | string[]
-  - string with '<head>' is treated as htmlContent
+  - string with &lt;head&gt; is treated as htmlContent
-  - string without '<head>' is treated as htmlUrl
+  - string without &lt;head&gt; is treated as htmlUrl
   - string[] is treated as urls for js/css asserts
 - rootId: string (defalut 'icestark-module')